datacamp/courses-introduction-to-version-control-with-git/chapter3.md

 --- type:BulletConsoleExercise key:d45eca9a34
 ## How can I undo all of the changes I have made?

-So far,
-you have seen how to undo changes to a single file at a time.
+So far, you have seen how to undo changes to a single file at a time using `git reset HEAD path/to/file`.
 You will sometimes want to undo changes to many files.

-One way to do this is to give `git reset` and `git checkout` a directory as an argument rather than the names of one or more files.
-For example,
-`git reset HEAD data` will unstage any files from the `data` directory that you have staged, and `git checkout -- data` will then restore those files to their previous state.
+One way to do this is to give `git reset` a directory.
+For example, `git reset HEAD data` will unstage any files from the `data` directory.
+Even better, if you don't provide any files or directories, it will unstage everything.
+Even even better, `HEAD` is the default commit to unstage, so you can simply write `git reset` to unstage everything.

-Recall from [Introduction to Shell for Data Science](https://www.datacamp.com/courses/introduction-to-shell-for-data-science) that you can refer to the current directory as `.`.
+Similarly `git checkout -- data` will then restore the files in the `data` directory to their previous state.
+You can't leave the file argument completely blank, but recall from [Introduction to Shell for Data Science](https://www.datacamp.com/courses/introduction-to-shell-for-data-science) that you can refer to the current directory as `.`.
+So `git checkout -- .` will revert all files in the current directory.

 *** =pre_exercise_code
 ```{python}